-The activities include an early warning system for fires, based on IDEAM reports.
-Additionally, the project has established fire corridors approximately 5 to 10 meters wide, separating the lots from the sown areas, as corroborated during the on-site visit.
+The mitigation mechanism applied were verified, such as the early warning system for fires, based on IDEAM reports, fire corridors established by the project holder, approximately 5 to 10 meters wide, separating the lots from the sown areas, as corroborated during the on-site visit.
 The project holders have also developed fire protocols /10.7/ and have qualified staff and fire control equipment available.
 No fires affecting forest stands were detected or reported during the monitoring period.
 Regarding pests and diseases, the project holder has implemented control protocols and health contingency response plans /10.3/.
 During the on-site visit and interviews with the staff and environmental entities, the audit team able to confirm that these measures ensure that the ecosystem around and the plantations cover remain healthy and resilient against potential threats.
 Furthermore, regular training sessions for staff help maintain a high level of preparedness and response capability in the event of an emergency.